indranilroy99/Bank-of-Pluto/buffer-overflow/README.md

-# 🏦 SecureBank - Buffer Overflow Vulnerable Web Application
+# 🏦 Bank of Pluto - Buffer Overflow Vulnerable Web Application

 An intentionally vulnerable banking web application designed for educational purposes to demonstrate buffer overflow vulnerabilities.
 This application is perfect for cybersecurity students learning about buffer overflow attacks in a controlled environment.